Safeguarding & Prevent Policy

 • Adhere to the safe recruitment of staff and safe use of contractors.

-• Promote a culture of openness where reporting lines are clear.
+• Promote culture of openness where reporting lines are clear.

-• Promote a culture that values the opinions of learners.
+• Promote culture that values the opinions of learners.

 • Review policies and procedures and ensure they are communicated.